SAP Policy for Graduate Students

 Students will be notified by email of the decision of the SAP Appeals Committee.
 The decision of the SAP Appeals Committee is final; however, the student may appeal again by the published deadlines for a future payment period.

 Students are notified of their ineligibility for financial aid due to SAP and the decision of their appeal by email.
 Students may also refer to their myUK account to check the status of SAP and/or decision of the SAP appeal.

 Select academic year 2021-22 to view summer 2022, view academic year 2022-23 to view fall 2022, spring 2023, and summer 2023 SAP statuses.

 A student who has a change made to his or her academic transcript (i.e., grade change) during the semester in which the student is ineligible or is on Financial Aid Probation, may request a re-evaluation of SAP.

-Students who are ineligible because they do not meet SAP requirements shall be re-evaluated at the conclusion of each semester/term in which they enroll to determine whether they have re-established financial aid eligibility.
+Students who are ineligible because they do not meet SAP requirements or on Financial Aid Probation shall be re-evaluated at the conclusion of each semester/term in which they enroll to determine whether they have re-established financial aid eligibility.